Top 10 free things to do in Singapore

 6. Singapore from the 56th floor (Orchard Road)

-A true hidden gem in Singapore is the top floor of the ION Orchard Mall on Orchard Road.
-From here you have an excellent view of Singapore, plus you can get that famous, cool roof topper picture where your feet are hanging over the edge.
+From there, you’ll get an excellent view of Singapore, plus you can get that famous, cool rooftop picture where your feet are hanging over the edge.

 Orchid Road